Does Liquid Chlorophyll Help With Weight Loss & Wellbeing?

 3. Detoxification & Carcinogens

-	In a Chinese study, researchers discovered that consuming chlorophyll daily, with each meal, could reduce aflatoxins by a massive 55%.
-They are now exploring these effects for over 20 years.
+In a Chinese study, researchers discovered that consuming chlorophyll daily, with each meal , could reduce aflatoxins by a massive 55%.
+They have been exploring these effects for over 20 years.

 4. May Reduce Body Odour

 A lot of the science surrounding chlorophyll and body odour was carried out in the early 20th century.Like many of the health benefits of supplements or plants, chlorophyll's effects on the body are disputed by many.
 But if we jump over to the animal world, then we can see dog treats for bad breath contain chlorophyll – and many vets swear by it.Moreover, there are several other benefits of pets consuming chlorophyll, such as immune system health, and detoxification.
 Sticking with the animal world, dog breeders swear by chlorophyll to reduce the scent of a dog in heat.
 It can be sprayed on bitches in heat to ward off male dogs.
 So there is definitely something to chlorophyll neutralising body odour.
 I guess when you consider that chlorophyll will make the body’s pH more alkaline, and most bad odours are acidic, there is some method to the madness.In humans, research shows that chlorophyll can reduce the scent of trimethylaminuria.
 Which is a syndrome where patients emit a fishy smell.>